wotography/DVR-timeline-version-manager/README.md

 It is **strongly recommended** to create backups of your DaVinci Resolve projects before running the script.

 Use responsibly, and only if you understand what the script does and how it affects your project.

-### Lua GUI Script
-1. Download the tool here: [timeline_version_manager.lua](https://github.com/wotography/DVR-timeline-version-manager/releases).
-2. Place the file inside the Scripting Paths:
-   - **macOS**:
-     ```
-     /Library/Application Support/Blackmagic Design/DaVinci Resolve/Fusion/Scripts/Edit
-     ```
-   - **Windows**:
-     ```
-     C:\ProgramData\Blackmagic Design\DaVinci Resolve\Fusion\Scripts\Edit
-     ```
-   - **Linux**:
-     ```
-     /opt/resolve/Fusion/Scripts/Edit
-     ```
-     or
-     ```
-     /home/resolve/Fusion/Scripts/Edit
-     ```
-     depending on installation
-3. In DaVinci Resolve, open your project, **enable scripting** in Resolve Preferences (Preferences > System > General > External scripting using: Local)
-4. The script will now appear in the **Workspace > Scripts** menu.
-You can also run it from the **Console** or **Script Editor** or assign a shortcut key to open the plugin inside Resolve.

-## Features
-- **Graphical User Interface (Lua)**: Easy-to-use controls for all options.
-- **Batch Processing**: Rename and version multiple timelines at once.
-- **Flexible Version Formats**: Supports v1, v01, v001, V1, V01, V001, version1, version01, version001, Version1, Version01, Version001.
-- **Flexible Date Formats**: YYMMDD, YYYYMMDD, YYYY-MM-DD, MM-DD-YYYY, DD-MM-YYYY.
-- **Format Standardization**: In rename mode, automatically adjust existing version and date formats to match selected preferences without changing the actual values.
-- **Automatic Folder Creation**: Move new timelines to folders named by version, date or version + date.
-- **Custom Name Formatting**: Convert spaces to underscores, hyphens, or keep as-is.
-- **Comprehensive Logging**: See a summary and detailed log of all actions (GUI or console).

-## Usage
-### Lua GUI Script
-1. **Open DaVinci Resolve Studio** and load your project.
-2. In the **Media Pool**, select one or more timelines you want to operate.
-3. Go to **Workspace > Scripts** and run `timeline_version_manager.lua`.
-4. The GUI will appear with options for versioning, date formatting, folder creation, and more.
-5. Adjust the settings as needed:
-   - **Operation Mode:** Choose between Duplicate, Rename, or Duplicate + Move.
-In Rename mode, existing version and date formats will be automatically adjusted to match your selected preferences.
-   - **Version +1:** Increment version number in timeline names.
-   - **Add/replace date:** Add or update the date in timeline names.
-   - **Version and date formats:** Select from a wide range of formats.
-In Rename mode, existing formats will be converted to match your selection.
-   - **Append version if missing:** Add a version number if none is present.
-   - **Name formatting:** Choose between spaces, underscores, or hyphens.
-6. Click **Run actions** to process the selected timelines.
-Progress and results will be shown in the log area or console.
-7. Review the Media Pool for new/renamed timelines and folders.

-## Troubleshooting
-Always check the console log for errors first.
-Commen solutions and issues are:
-- **Script Visibility**: Some users may experience issues with scripts not appearing in the menu.
-Ensure that the correct script folder is selected.
-- **Plugin does not open**: The GUI may not appear if the script is run from the free version of DaVinci Resolve.
-Use DaVinci Resolve Studio instead.
-Make sure you are using the correct version.
-- **Timeline Processing**: If no timelines are processed, check the Console or Log Messages for errors.
-This issue often occurs if timelines are not selected in the Media Pool before running the script.
-- **Scripting API Errors**: Errors related to the scripting API can usually be resolved by ensuring that scripting is enabled in the Resolve Preferences.
-- **Skipped Item always counts at least one**: The script also detects the current bin as selected but skips it intentionally.

 ### Known Issues
 I am continuously working to improve the plugin.
 If you encounter any issues not listed here, please report them by opening an Issue with as much detail as possible.